Large fire at Rockdale contained

-A large fire that broke out in a shed at Rockdale has been contained, Fire and Rescue NSW said.
+A fire that broke out in a large shed with a high fuel load on Lindsay Avenue, Rockdale, has been contained, Fire and Rescue NSW said.

-Crews continue to work with machinery to remove and spread out the burning rubbish so it can extinguish.
+Crews worked with machinery to remove and spread out the burning rubbish so it could extinguish.

 Advertisement

-Hazmat technicians are monitoring the smoke plume and have contained firefighter run-off from entering waterways.
+Hazmat technicians monitored the smoke plume and have contained firefighter run-off from entering waterways.

-This will be a protracted incident expected to continue into the early evening.

-Earlier, an emergency alert was issued for people in the Rockdale area on Saturday morning, after a large waste pile caught alight.
+A spokesman for Cleanaway said the fire occurred at its transfer station.
+"The site was fully evacuated and there were no injuries from staff on site or in the community," he said.
+"We're working to control the impact of the fire.
+Please refer to local authorities for community evacuation advice."

 Sign up for our newsletter to stay up to date.